-In honor of a spring festival celebrated with small symbols of fertility and seasonal renewal and ALSO with chocolates – here are three pairs of 18th Century Pockets (bright, colorful, vaguely egg-shapes, and designed to carry both chocolates AND your small symbols of fertility and seasonal renewal!)
+In honor of a spring festival celebrated with small symbols of fertility and seasonal renewal and also with chocolates – here are three pairs of 18th Century Pockets (bright, colorful, vaguely egg-shaped, and designed to carry both chocolates and your small symbols of fertility!)

 Easter Flamingo Pockets: